-To achieve the goal of 25% electricity being produced by renewable sources.
+To increase the % of energy produced by renewable sources.

-- ✓ Purchased Renewable Energy Certificates for \$16,900 to achieve 25% renewable electric. - ✓ Completed new 108KW PV installations scheduled for the Athletic Center and McCarthy Center. - ✓ North Hall's geothermal well generates energy credits towards 25% renewable source target. - ✓ 100% of the electricity purchased for North Hall is derived from renewable sources.
-This in combination with solar panels on the Athletic Center and the McCarthy Center increases our renewable energy percentage to 19.25%. - ✓ The energy purchased from renewables increased to 19.25%.
+- ✓ Purchased Renewable Energy Certificates for \$16,900 to achieve 25% renewable electric. - ✓ Completed new 108KW PV installations scheduled for the Athletic Center and McCarthy Center. - ✓ Miles Bibb Hall's geothermal well generates energy credits towards 25% renewable source target. - ✓ In AY 18 the energy purchases from renewable increased to 32.9%.

-Action #3: Effectively Address the Transportation Issues Contributing to Emissions and Congestion
+Action #3: Effectively Address the Transportation Issues Contributing to Emissions and Congestion be accomplished through a combination of several policy changes including: